 If you are a new employee, you will be provided enrollment information shortly after your hire date.
 Be sure to carefully review these materials.
-The materials are on oncorbenefits.com/ee and can be accessed as shown in Enrollment Tools in this section of the handbook.
+The materials are on oncorbenefits.com/ee and can be accessed as shown in Enrollment Tools in this section of the SPD.

-Once you make your coverage decisions, log on to oncor.ultipro.com and follow the prompts to enroll.
+Once you make your coverage decisions, log on to myhrconnection.oncor.com.
+Select Myself and then click on Benefits to get to the benefits homepage.
+Follow the prompts to enroll.
 Be sure to specify which Dependents, if any, you want to enroll for each benefit option that allows Dependent coverage.
-You can also call the Oncor HR Service Center to enroll.
+You can also call the Oncor Benefits Center to ask questions and to enroll.

-If you don't enroll within 30 days of your hire date, you will not be eligible to enroll for coverage until the next Annual Enrollment period, unless you have a qualified life event status change.
+If you don't enroll within 30 days of your hire date, you will not be eligible to enroll for coverage until the next Annual Enrollment period, unless you have a qualified life event status change during the year.